MrParosk/online_courses/kubernetes/common_kubernetes_commands.md

     - Delete the named pod.
 Can also delete svc, rs, deploy.
 - kubectl delete po --all
     - Delete all pods (also svc, rs, deploy).
+- kubectl logs \<pod name>
+    - View the log of the pod (i.e. terminal output from the container).
+This is very useful for debugging pods.

 ## Deployment Management
 - kubectl rollout status deploy \<name of deployment>